jeromecoupe/sassgrids/readme.md

 # Demo

-Here is a small demo of the "framework"
+[Here is a small demo](http://jeromecoupe.github.com/sassgrids/) of a grid in action

 # References